The "state of the art" hasn't changed much in 30 years for anxiety medications.

 Just a key area of the brain in charge of balancing mood and tied to anxiety/depression:

-We just don't want the nasty side effect.
+We just don't want the nasty side effects and tolerance.

 Speaking of stress response….

 Remember that chemical CFR from above (we won't blame you if you don't!)